School Profile

 School History

-Okinawa Christian School International was established in 1957 as a school for the children of missionaries living in Okinawa.
-During the first year, Mrs. Esther Austin taught a class of 11 children in an unused building at the Far East Broadcasting Network's facility in Chatan.
+Okinawa Christian School was established in 1957 as a school for the children of missionaries living in Okinawa.
+During the first year, Mrs. Esther Austin taught a class of 11 students in Mashiki, in Ginowan.

-By 1986, OCSI was looking to expand again and by 1996, a new, larger campus overlooking the East China Sea in Yomitan Village was purchased.
-OCSI began classes in this new facility during the 1996-1997 school year.
+By 1986, OCSI was looking to expand again.
+OCSI purchased the current Yomitan campus in 1996 and began classes in this new facility during the 1996-1997 school year.

 Benefits